jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_monitor.md

 Track the growth of files (usually log files) on monitored Windows Servers.
 For more information, see Configure \| Monitored Files.

+From the left hand side of the Spotlight Client window, expand the connection type or custom view to list connections by name.

+## Open the Spotlight Overview page for the connection

+Click on the connection name in the Connections pane to show the Spotlight Overview page for the connection.

+## Configure the Spotlight Connection

+Right click on the connection name in the Connections pane and select **Connection Manager**.

+## Show the Spotlight Connection in Spotlight Today

+Right click on the connection name in the Connections pane and select **Spotlight Today**.

+## Show the Spotlight Connection in the Alarm Log

+Right click on the connection name in the Connections pane and select **Alarm Log**.

+## Show the Spotlight Connection in Alarms by Time

+Right click on the connection name in the Connections pane and select **Alarms by Time**.

+## Disable monitoring of the Spotlight Connection

+Right click on the connection name in the Connections pane and select **Disable Monitoring**.

+## During a Planned Outage, resume monitoring this connection before the end of the scheduled time

+Right click on the connection name in the Connections pane and select **Resume Monitoring**.

+## Show / edit the connection properties of the Spotlight Connection

+Right click on the connection name in the Connections pane and select **Properties**.

 {% include links.html %}